bvanhoewijk/AoC2025/README.md

 ## Day 10: ⭐
 - [x] Part 1: Transform the input to boolean lists/tuples and xor.
 Next; try all `combinations` of `n` buttons.
 - [ ] Part 2: I have no clue on how to even start with this.
+Even the Reddit answers puzzle me completely.

 ## Day 09: ⭐⭐
 - [x] Part 1: Part 1 was trivial